 |Price Per Month||$93.88||$89.13|

-QuoteWizard helps consumers compare quotes from both national insurance companies and local independent agents.
-Comparing quotes can help you find cheap car insurance rates in Chicago and save up to 40% on your premium.
+QuoteWizard helps consumers compare quotes from both national insurance companies and local agents.
+Comparing quotes can help you find cheap car insurance rates near Chicago, Illinois and save up to 40% on your premium.

-Last year, 35,969 people used QuoteWizard to compare car insurance quotes in Chicago, IL from multiple companies and find the cheapest rates.
+Last year, 35,969 people used QuoteWizard to compare car insurance quotes in Chicago, IL from multiple companies to find the cheapest rates.

 Chicago, Illinois has a minimum liability coverage requirement known as the 25/50/20.
 This rule means each policy must include at least:

-The weather, driving, and road conditions are all factors that can influence insurance rates.
+The weather, driving, and road conditions are all factors that can influence Chicago insurance rates.

-According to Tripnet.com, 39% of the major roads in Chicago are in poor condition.
-Forty percent are mediocre.
-The poor condition of city streets costs drivers $710 a year in extra vehicle operating costs.
-These costs are a direct result of driving on rough roads that can damage cars and contribute to accidents.
+Tripnet.com reports that 28 percent of the major roads in Chicago are in poor condition.
+35 percent are mediocre.
+The poor condition of city streets costs drivers $627 a year in extra vehicle operating costs.
+These costs are a direct result of driving on rough roads that can damage cars and cause accidents.

-Moving violations like speeding tickets, accidents, running a red light, and drunk driving will give you a bad driving record.
+Moving violations like speeding tickets, accidents, and drunk driving will give you a bad driving record.
 Insurance companies will consider you a high risk driver and could force you to purchase high-risk policy to maintain coverage.

 The Cook County Clerk of Courts website lets you pay traffic citations.
-It also tells drivers how to fight tickets, and gives helpful traffic court information.
+It also tells drivers how to fight tickets, and gives helpful traffic court tips.